 2017 - 2021

 POCKiT hails from South Florida, combining powerful sound elements of New Orleans Funk, Jazz-Fusion, and Afro-Latin rhythms to create a cohesive, diverse sound.
-Although the band performs as a trio, their four members: Chip Gardner, Moi Linares, Josh Walton and Jason Spencer, each bring vital cultural and sonic perspectives to the group.
+Although the band performs as a trio, their four members: Moises "4Beat Music" Linares, Charles "Chip" Gardner, Joshua Walton and Jason Spencer, each bring vital cultural and sonic perspectives to the group.
 That unique composition of talent has earned them a space in the bustling South Florida music scene.
 Watch this latest video performance with ITAWE (Grammy nominated artist) during Shakori Hills GrassRoots Fest in Pittsboro, NC, 2021.

 No stranger to collaboration, POCKiT has released two singles with Electric Kif’s bassist/guitarist, Rodrigo Zambrano.
 Their first was titled “Driving Out,” a “space bass romp,” with improvisational flare and meticulous drum work, said Music Fest News after their debut performance at OBJ Music Festival in Brooksville, FL, 2019.
 Their next release, “Broken Funk,” saw the same determined groove styling, this time with syncopated blues guitar riffs and a hard-swinging funk groove.